dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

 .. function:: supplied?

-   Returns true if its argument is not equal to the unique “unsupplied” value, :const:`$unsupplied`, and false if it is.
+   Returns true if its argument is not equal to the unique "unsupplied" value, :const:`$unsupplied`, and false if it is.

    :signature: supplied? *object* => *supplied?*